 Duty of Care

-Duty of care describes a person’s responsibility to act a certain way or perform a specific action.
+Duty of care describes a person’s responsibility to act with reasonable care when performing a specific action.
 For instance, every driver has a duty of care to follow the rules of the road.
 Doctors have a responsibility to provide proper medical care to their patients.
 Property owners should maintain their property in fair repair.
 Manufacturers should produce products free of defects.

-In a wrongful death lawsuit, the plaintiff (you) must demonstrate the defendant had a legal duty of care.
-Once you establish this point, you must prove they failed to uphold their duty.
+In a wrongful death claim, the plaintiff must demonstrate the defendant had a legal duty of care.
+Once this point is established, then it must be proven that they failed to uphold their duty.

 Breach of Duty

-To establish a breach of duty, you must prove a defendant failed to perform a legal obligation.
-For driving, if they were issued a citation for speeding or reckless driving, the task is easy.
-In medical malpractice cases, discussing the matter with medical professionals may be necessary to determine if a doctor breached their duty.
+To establish a breach of duty, you must prove a defendant failed to uphold their legal obligation.
+If they break the law, then it will be easier to prove a breach of duty.
+For instance, if the at-fault party was driving and they were issued a citation for speeding or reckless driving, then proving their breach of duty is simple.
+In other more complicated situations, it may be necessary to speak with professionals and expert witnesses to determine whether or not there was a breach of duty.

-The bar of comparison on this determination is whether a “reasonably prudent person” would have treated the circumstance differently.
-For medical malpractice, the court will examine the facts of the case and the information known at the time of the alleged breach.
+Medical malpractice cases can be difficult because determining if there was a breach of duty comes down to whether or not other reasonable physicians would have treated the situation differently.
+If your loved one was the victim of medical malpractice, then the court will examine the facts of the case and the information known at the time of the alleged breach.

 Suppose a “reasonably prudent person” would have recommended a different treatment or approach in that same situation.
-In that case, the doctor may have breached their duty to provide adequate medical care.
+In that case, the doctor may have breached their duty to provide adequate medical care and would thus be negligent in their actions.

 Causation

 This element establishes the relationship between the breach of duty and wrongful death.
-You must show the negligence of the defendant caused the death.
-An example would be if the defendant was speeding, and the collision caused the death.
+You must show the negligent conduct of the defendant caused your loved one’s death.
+An example would be if the defendant was speeding and the collision caused the death.

-However, if the defendant was speeding at the time of the crash, but your loved one had a fatal heart attack, the defendant may not be found liable.
+However, if the defendant was speeding at the time of a motor vehicle accident, but your loved one had a fatal heart attack, the defendant may not be found liable.

 Damages

-Damages can be financial, such as losing the primary provider within a family unit.
-Other damages include the unexpected expenses of a funeral and burial and final medical costs.
+Damages can be financial such as loss of income, funeral expenses, burial expenses, and final medical costs.
+Other damages include funeral and burial costs and final medical expenses.
 Emotional loss can also be considered in this area.
 For a spouse, the loss of consortium (companionship), or for children, the loss of parental guidance is considered damage from the wrongful death.

 Who Can File a Wrongful Death Lawsuit?